Can Nurses Smoke Weed in California Without Risking Their License?

 If the BRN decides to pursue an investigation of your license after a positive drug test or on-the-job mistake, you may be required to face your board to appeal their decisions.
 This is a lengthy process and could put your career on hold for years.

-Drug Testing and How It Affects Nurses
+How Drug Testing Affects California Nurses Who Use Cannabis

 Nurses may be subjected to several types of drug tests, each with different detection windows.
 Urine tests, which are the most common, can detect marijuana for several days to weeks after use.
 Hair tests, which are often used for more comprehensive testing, can detect cannabis up to 90 days after use.
 Saliva tests have shorter detection windows, generally within 24-72 hours.
 As a nurse, you need to know what type of test your workplace uses, as each has implications for recent or past cannabis use.